A high-performance function for importing data from one or multiple Excel

 files into data.table format, with fine-grained control over source

-tracking columns, sheet selection, and row skipping.
+tracking columns, sheet selection, row skipping, and optional parallel

 excel_sheets() called exactly once per file (cached).